Genki Travel Health Insurance Review: Is It Worth It?

 Medical Coverage

-When it comes to health, Genki Insurance's got your back with a comprehensive suite of medical coverages that’s hard to beat.
+When it comes to health, Genki insurance's got your back with a comprehensive suite of medical coverages that’s hard to beat.
 They've thought of everything.

-Here's a breakdown of what they offer:
+Here's a breakdown of what you get with the Genki Explorer plan:

 Medical Coverage No Limit Limit Limit (Up To)